Applying for a B2 Visitor Visa while your Marriage Based I-130 is Pending Via Consular Processing

 Although the visitor visa application procedure is straightforward, getting the visa is more difficult than you would think.
 A startling majority of visitor visa applications are denied by the US State Department via its consulates across the world.
 As a result, it's critical to comprehend the requirements.

-What are the risks in applying for a B2 visa?
+What are the risks of applying for a B2 visa?

 When you arrive at the port of entry into the United States, the duration of your stay will be determined.
 If you need to stay longer in the United States, you can seek for an extension of up to six months, but if you stay longer than this (a total of one year), you will be considered to have overstayed your tourist visa and may face harsh immigration repercussions.